tldr-pages/tldr/pages/common/direnv.md

 `direnv deny`

-- Edit .envrc file into an $EDITOR and reload env afterwards:
+- Edit the `.envrc` file in the default text editor and reload the environment on exit:

 `direnv allow`